-In the event that Jefferies determines that it is unable to manage a conflict of interest using one or more of the methods described in this Summary Conflicts Policy, it shall decline to act on behalf of a client.
-If in doubt, always speak to your compliance officer.
+In the eventthat Jefferies determines that it is unable to manage a conflict of interest using one or more of the methods described in this Summary Conflicts Policy, it may decline to act on behalf of a client.

-K. INTERNAL POLICIES AND TRAINING
+K. INTERNAL POLICIES

 Jefferies has in place various policies and procedures designed to manage conflicts of interest, many of which have been described in this Summary Conflicts Policy.
-Such policies and procedures, together with training and internal guidance given by the Jefferies Compliance Department, are used to help employees identify circumstances which may give rise to potential conflicts of interest and provide them with the necessary tools to manage any such conflicts.
+Such policies and procedures, together with internal guidance given by the Jefferies Compliance Department, are used to help employees identify circumstances which may give rise to potential conflicts of interest and provide them with the necessary tools to manage any such conflicts.
 In addition, all employees are made aware of Jefferies' escalation procedures for ensuring senior management consideration of material conflicts issues.